SameWave/front-end-developer-tests/basic/README.md

 You should preferably be using the BEM methodology for naming your classes.

 #### JavaScript
-You should write JavaScript that confirms to the ES6 (ECMAScript 2015) specification.
+You should write JavaScript that conforms to the ES6 (ECMAScript 2015) specification.
 You should preferably use core JavaScript, but the use of jQuery is permitted.

 #### Device Support